 CE 479 Senior Design Project I 3 Cr.

 This course is the first in the two semester civil engineering capstone design project sequence.
 Each student will work with a mentor and together will define and analyze a project so that an efficient design can be completed.
 The project scope and design criteria will be developed, the tasks required to complete the project will be identified and scheduled, data collected and preliminary design proposals will be developed.
 The design process involves exploring alternate solutions and optimization of the design based upon project criteria and constraints such as economic, political and social factors.
 The course required nine hours per week of directed reading, data collection, research, calculation and experimentation.
 All of this will be presented orally and in written form in a project proposal.
-Prerequisite: CE 460 (Fall).
+Prerequisite: CE 460, or taken concurrently.
+Offered: Fall.

 CE 480 Senior Design Project II 3 Cr.

 This course is the second in the two semester civil engineering capstone design project sequence.
 This course builds on and integrates the engineering concepts developed in prior course work into the complete design of a major civil engineering project.
 The course will require a written and oral presentation of the complete design to include, where appropriate, plans and specifications.
-Prerequisites: CE 328, CE 348, CE 421 and CE 479 or departmental approval.
+Prerequisites: CE 328, CE 348, CE 421 and CE 479.

 CE 490 Advanced Topics 4 Cr.

 EC 106 The Structure and Operation of the World Economy 3 Cr.

 This course will introduce students to the operation of the world economy.
 Emphasis will be on the identification and description of economic concepts such as tariffs, multinational companies, stock markets, debt, international trade balances and international banking.
 These concepts will be developed utilizing examples from current world economic conditions.
 Prerequisite: Freshman standing.

 EC 201 Principles of Economics (Macro) 3 Cr.